ZhouyaoXie/ds-notes/ab-testing-notes.md

 ## Designing the Test

 1. Hypothesis:
     - what is the change
     - which metric to use to evaluate the effect of the change (e.g. CTR, click-through-probability (unique visitors who clicked/unique visitots to page))
         - To measure usability (number of clicks), use click-through-rate
         - To measure impact (number of users), use click-through-probability
 2. Decide minimum sample size & How long to run an A/B test
     - Power (1 - Type II error): the larger the power you want, the more data you will need to collect.
     - Significance level
     - Practical significance level/Minimum detectable effect
     - Small sample: lower Type I error, higher Type II error.
 Want sensitivity (1-Type II error) to be large (typically 80%) at the practical significant level.
     - How do parameters affect sample size:
       - Higher p, but still less than 0.5 -> more data
       - Increase practical significance level -> fewer data
       - Increase confidence level (1 - alpha) -> more data
       - Higher sensitivity (1 - beta) -> more data
     - Round days by week to capture the weekly pattern
+3. Use the appropriate hypothesis test
+4. Interpret the result (change, do not change, or need to collect more data)

 ## Multiple Testing